vrbouza/nanoAOD-tools/README.md

 - Adds jet energy uncertianties (although too many branches are produced...)

 #### What am I missing?
-- Some high-level variables: it would be nice to produce at this level some variables such as: lepton pt ratio, lepton pt rel, n ISR jets...
 - LHE weights: they exist in nanoAOD but the format may be different from what is expected
-- Functions to produce more skims??